In many cultures, getting the house

 What single girl would argue with that one!

-Others involve housecleaning...brushing the bad luck of the past out with
+Others involve housecleaning... which may range from sweeping the floors and the bad luck of the past out with

 Eating a dozen grapes - one for each month - makes for a lucky year in Spain and many other Latin countries.